Travelling to Kuala Lumpur, Malaysia next month...any suggestions on what to see...must try restaurants...street food??

 Dishes to try are ..sotong kangkong ,, sotong tahu bakar ,, satay ,, rojak ,, and the list goes on ..the definate Place to visit is the BATU CAVES Hindu temple ,, you will know why when u arrive there ,,, feel free to email me if u need more info ,, firstname.lastname@example.org

 Jalan Changkat Bukit Bintang has a number of fun bars and restaurants.
 There are also a number of local restaurants in the area.
-The street is charming and not far from Jalan Bukit Bintang and Jalan Sultan Ismail....not far from Pavilion Shopping Centre...very high end shopping!! about 7 years ago
+The street is charming and not far from Jalan Bukit Bintang and Jalan Sultan Ismail....not far from Pavilion Shopping Centre...very high end shopping!! over 7 years ago